Conditions

 Prodrome vs. Aura

 Some people confuse prodrome with aura because both can occur before the headache phase.
-However, these two stages are distinct:
+However, these two phases are distinct:

 - Prodrome: Lasts for hours or even days and typically includes mood changes, muscle stiffness, and fatigue.